Frequently Asked Questions

-Data Browser counts may differ from Data Snapshot counts due to a delay of several months between the time a participant consents and the time his/her record is included in the All of Us data that is visible in the Data Browser.
+Data Browser counts may differ from Data Snapshot counts due to a delay of several months between the time a participant consents and the time their record is included in the All of Us data that is visible in the Data Browser.
 The delay is a result of the time it takes for participant data to be collected, transferred to the Data and Research Center and curated.

 Where does the data come from?

 The data in the All of Us Data Browser comes from participant electronic health records and from survey answers and physical measurements taken at the time the participant enrolls in the All of Us program.